awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigateway-authorizer.md

 `Name`  <a name="cfn-apigateway-authorizer-name"></a>
 The name of the authorizer\.
-*Required*: No
+*Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ProviderARNs`  <a name="cfn-apigateway-authorizer-providerarns"></a>
 A list of the Amazon Cognito user pool Amazon Resource Names \(ARNs\) to associate with this authorizer\.
+Required if you specify `COGNITO_USER_POOLS` as the authorizer `Type`\.
 For more information, see [Use Amazon Cognito User Pools](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html#apigateway-enable-cognito-user-pool) in the *API Gateway Developer Guide*\.
-*Required*: No
+*Required*: Conditional
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)